Skip to content

 Fibonacci Series

 The coding for this series uses a method we call Fibonacci coding.
-This method turns an integer into a binary number using what we call the Fibonacci representation.
+This method turns an integer into a binary number using the Fibonacci representation.
 You can display this series using your own Java program.
 There are many ways to generate this series in Java programming; you can use top-down approaches, while others prefer bottom-up methods.

 Example Solution